 How to Optimize and Improve Security of Your Computer?

+Read about the operating system services affecting its security, how to find and disable them.
 It is common knowledge that often data is lost because of malicious software.
 By infiltrating into a computer, it can damage data, knock out the operating system, and sometimes even affect its hardware.

 Today we want to share our experience in making the computer safe from most viruses, worms and other malware.
 Strange to say, we will not speak of antivirus applications but instead, we will discuss adjusting Windows services – these are the applications started in the background mode when the computer is turned on.

 I am sure you always noticed Services tab when opening Task Manager.

 Most services are system programs, integral parts of the operating system, without them the system would not work at all.
 However, some of them are vulnerable services which most PC users do not need.
 What is a vulnerable service?
 It is a service that viruses can use as a path to get into your computer and do whatever they like.